dcouch440/react-integration-testing/README.md

 # `About`

-A simple application dedicated to take advantage of Reacts testing library.
+A simple non styled application dedicated to take advantage of Reacts testing library.

 Tests to include